 The number of transistors, the logical connections, and the related overall complexity of a chip design are soaring high with each passing day!
 10 million random logic points are a common scene for an IC.
 Such a large-scale integration offers a great user experience arising out of their superior performance, but the problem lies in testing such designs.

-Today the functional units within a single design are as complex as the entire chip used to be some times ago.
+Today the functional units within a single design are as complex as the entire chip used to be some time ago.
 If any problem occurs in any logic connection of a single unit then the overall functionality of the chip will be adversely affected.
 The added complications in terms of size, time, and the related complexities in fabricating a chip can be eased up with a proven design & test approach.
 Here an overarching DFT methodology comes to the rescue.

-In this article, InSemiTech put a light on the need for DFT services and explains why it is a critical element for your product’s success.
+In this article, InSemiTech put light on the need for DFT services and explains why it is a critical element for your product’s success.

-Why DFT is need of the hour?
+Why DFT is the need of the hour?

-A better fault coverage in the design part ensures that minimum possible defected parts escape from the attention.
+A better fault coverage in the design part ensures that minimum possible defective parts escape from the attention.
 Moreover, shorter test production and lesser iterations in the chip fabrication reduce the time to market- enhancing the business competitiveness by lessening the production cost and taking the final product to market fast.

 How do DFT techniques work?